BOOK NOW CALL US

 Fall

 Warm summer weather usually lasts into September.
-So if you’re hoping for cooler temps, wait to visit the region in late September or throughout October.
+So if you’re hoping for cooler temps and cooler evenings, wait to visit the region in late September or throughout October.

 This time of year, the summer crowds have begun to wane.
-Days are getting shorter, but still offer plenty of daylight for hiking, off-roading, and other outdoor activities.
+Days are getting shorter, but still offer plenty of daylight for hiking, off-roading, and other outdoor activities, which are especially enjoyable thanks to the cooler evenings.

 While it may be a desert, the region still comes alive in a brilliant display of color during the fall.
 The leaves usually begin to change in the middle of October.
 The bright yellow and orange leaves look even more vibrant when they’re set against a backdrop of red rock cliffs.
 Take a hike in Zion in mid-October to experience a whole new view than what you’ve seen during your summer visits.

-In November, temperatures cool even more, and by the end of the month, snow has set in in the higher elevations, and the ski resorts, like nearby Brian Head, begin to open for their season.
+In November, temperatures cool even more, and by late November, snow has set in in the higher elevations, and the ski resorts, like nearby Brian Head, begin to open for their season.

 While weekends in the fall see far fewer crowds than the summer months, the week around Thanksgiving usually sees an uptick in visitors.